dyninst/dyninst/docs/stackwalk/developer/procstate.h.rst

   .. cpp:function:: virtual void notifyOfUpdate() = 0

-      This method is called by the ``ProcessState`` when it detects a change in the process’ list of loaded libraries.
+      This method is called by the ``ProcessState`` when it detects a change in the process' list of loaded libraries.
 Implementations of ``LibraryStates`` should use this method to refresh their lists of loaded libraries.